ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Introduction

 \textbf{Opportunities.} As shown in Figure~\ref{fig:intro_201}, the Spearman correlation coefficient between the proxy \texttt{jacob\_cov} and test accuracy on NAS-Bench-201 CIFAR-10 is 0.742.
 Since the coefficient is a relatively large positive value, the proxy can be applied to rank architectures and guide the selection of the next architecture to evaluate.

 \textbf{Challenges.} First, utilizing zero-cost proxies is non-trivial.
 Rather than applying Bayesian optimization, recent work~\cite{abdelfattah2020zero} attempts to perform a simple warm-up on binary relation predictors based on a specific proxy.
-However, the proxies are not fully utilized via warm-up and may even lead to negative effects due to the two limitations: (a) \textit{Unforeseeable reliability}.
+However, the proxies are not fully utilized via warm-up and may even lead to negative effects due to two limitations: \textbf{\textit{L1.
+Unforeseeable reliability}}.
 The warm-up method chooses to apply the best proxy found by exhaustively evaluating thousands of architectures over a specific search space.
 However, in practice, the correlation between proxy scores and objective values is unknown before searching.
 As shown in Figure~\ref{fig:intro}, although the proxy \texttt{jacob\_cov} works well on NAS-Bench-201, it performs worse than ranking randomly on NAS-Bench-101.
-In this case, using this proxy may lead to negative effects; (b) \textit{One-shot usage}.
+In this case, using this proxy may lead to negative effects; \textbf{\textit{L2.
+One-shot usage}}.
 The warm-up method applies the proxies only once before searching by pre-training the neural binary predictor based on proxy scores.
-As a result, the influence of zero-cost proxies in the warm-up method is irreversible, making it difficult to identify and get rid of those potentially bad proxies during searching.
-Due to the limitations, how to unleash the potential of zero-cost proxies is still an open question.
+As a result, the influence of proxies in the warm-up method is irreversible, making it difficult to identify and get rid of those potentially bad proxies during searching.
+Due to the limitations, how to unleash the potential of the proxies is still an open question.

-In addition, combining BO and zero-cost proxies is also non-trivial.
+In addition, though BO and zero-cost proxies may complement with each other, combining the two parts is also non-trivial.
 As a learning model, the BO surrogate generalizes better with more evaluation results while the ranking ability of proxies is constant, which is only determined by the current task.
 In other words, zero-cost proxies bring benefits when few evaluations are given, but they become less helpful when the BO surrogate becomes accurate with sufficient evaluations.
-Therefore, the importance of the proxies should be decreased during optimization, and a dynamic design should be made to match this trend.
+Therefore, the influence of the proxies should be decreased during optimization, and a dynamic design should be made to match this trend.